 Remove, Plug-In & Power On – In That Order

-Using the official adapter and cable of your Amazon Fire TV didn’t work out?
+Did using the official adapter and cable of your Amazon Fire TV not work out?
 Well, don’t worry.
 Sometimes, your device needs a quick power cycle to fix common issues like restarting.

 To power cycle your Amazon FireStick, remove it from your TV and cut the power by unplugging the USB end.
-Wait for ten seconds and then plug in the USB cable and insert your device in your TV’s HDMI port.
-Lastly, switch to the HDMI signal and power on your device by pressing any button on your Fire TV remote.
+Wait ten seconds, then plug in the USB cable and insert your device into your TV’s HDMI port.
+Lastly, switch to the HDMI signal and power your device by pressing any button on your Fire TV remote.

-After a few seconds, your Amazon FireStick would power up.
-Then, try using your device and see if the restarting loop has been fixed or not.
-If you are still facing the problem, move on to the next fix.
+After a few seconds, your Amazon FireStick will power up.
+Then, try using your device and see if the restarting loop has been fixed.
+If you still face the problem, move on to the next fix.

 Replace Cable & Adapter

-We won’t recommend using third-party cables or power bricks as they can damage your device.
-Only replace your current accessories with power equipment that’s compatible with your Amazon Fire TV.
-Just search for Amazon Fire TV cable and power adapter on Amazon, and you’ll find official sellers of the products in no time.
+We won’t recommend using third-party cables or power bricks, as they can damage your device.
+Only replace your current accessories with power equipment compatible with your Amazon Fire TV.
+Just search for Amazon Fire TV cable and power adapter on Amazon, and you’ll find official sellers of the products quickly.

 Try Plugging FireStick In A Different USB Port

-USB ports found on displays (other than the ones made especially for providing power) often get faulty with time as they aren’t used frequently.
-So, it can be possible that the USB port you are currently using to provide power to your Amazon Fire TV can be damaged.
-Hence, use a different USB port and see if the issue is resolved.
+USB ports found on displays (other than the ones made especially for providing power) often become faulty with time as they aren’t used frequently.
+So, the USB port you currently use to power your Amazon Fire TV may be damaged.
+Hence, use a different USB port to see if the issue is resolved.

-Note that many displays nowadays have a USB port especially made for providing power.
-These ports usually have a specific logo or graphic underneath them, or they have colored interiors like blue, green, etc.
+Note that many displays nowadays have a USB port, especially one made to provide power.
+These ports usually have a specific logo or graphic underneath them or colored interiors like blue, green, etc.

-Plug Device’s USB Cable Directly To A Power Outlet
+Plug the Device’s USB Cable Directly into a Power Outlet

-Not many people use the provided power brick to run their Amazon Fire TV directly via a power outlet.
-Instead, they just plug in the power end to their display’s USB port and call it a day.
-For some, it works, but for others, this choice of the power delivery can result in issues like restarting, unknown shutdowns, etc.
+Few people use the provided power brick to run their Amazon Fire TV directly via a power outlet.
+Instead, they plug the power end into their display’s USB port and call it a day.
+For some, this works, but for others, this choice of power delivery can result in issues like restarting, unknown shutdowns, etc.

-If you are currently using your display’s USB port to provide power to your Amazon Fire TV Stick, it’s time to make some changes.
+If you currently use your display’s USB port to power your Amazon Fire TV Stick, it’s time to make changes.
 First, find the genuine power adapter that came with your FireStick device.
-Then, plug it in a power outlet and remove the USB cable from your display and connect it to the adapter.
+Then, plug it into a power outlet, remove the USB cable from your display, and connect it to the adapter.

 And now you are set to power on your Amazon FireStick.
 Click any button on your FireStick remote and wait for it to boot.
 Then, open some apps and play videos on YouTube to see if your issue is resolved.